9.4 Raising awareness about global issues

 In the context of the new Climate law, for the years 2021 and 2022, there is an 8 million fund for pilot projects of environmental education in the territories close to protected areas (natural parks, MAB reserves, Unesco naturalistic sites).
 Furthermore, for schools, a 6 million euro fund is foreseen for environmental education projects: thus intervening on the article of the Climate law #iosonoambiente simplifying the regulation and procedures.

 The ASviS is a key promoter of education to sustainable development and GCE at different levels.
-In particular, the protocol between the MIUR and the ASviS was stipulated to promote and disseminate information, training and culture of sustainable development.
+In particular, the protocol between the former MIUR and the ASviS was stipulated to promote and disseminate information, training and culture of sustainable development.
 Partnerships with educational institutions have been launched, within the framework of the National Operational Program (Pon), and educational and training projects are being promoted for all the components of the school system at all grade levels.
 It provides an e-learning course for teachers on “The Agenda 2030 and SDGs”, as well as different public contests to promote knowledge on sustainable development, such as “Facciamo 17 Goal.
 Trasformare il nostro mondo: l’Agenda 2030 per lo Sviluppo Sostenibile”, the “Youth in Action for Sustainable Goals – Edizione 2018” targeting young people under 30 and the “Lavazza and Youth for SDGs”.
 Among other initiatives, ASviS informs the general public about the following projects:

 - Scuola 2030: platform created by Indire, on the initiative of the Ministry of Education and in collaboration with ASviS, which offers self-training materials, content and resources to bring to the classroom education inspired by the values and vision of the 2030 Agenda.